orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 We have a copy of the excellent book "Getting Started with MicroPython on Raspberry Pi Pico" from the Raspberry Pi Press.
 This was used a reference, with the diagram of the pins bookmarked for frequent use.
 I really should put one of those on the wall.

 We worked through the "Hello, LED!" example in Chapter 4, getting the built in LED on GP25 to light.
 She played with turning it on and off.
-Helena is already familiar with variables.
+Mini_orionrobots is already familiar with variables.
 First she was manually flipping it on and of, then we carried on to the section importing utime, and created a while loop.

 This got her a simple flashing LED.
 She was then playing with the light.
 It was from here that we started diverging from the book.